Suffering from PTCD? (Post-Traumatic Contractor’s Disorder)

 To add insult to injury, they’ll leave a mess.
 There’s the construction mess that they may or may not clean up, and your yard looks like the Marlboro Man’s campsite.

-The Lakeshore Guys are cut from a different hide.
+The Lakeshore Guys® team is cut from a different hide.
 A few of many things you’ll notice when working with us: